This post may contain affiliate links, from which we earn an income. Click here to read our affiliate policy.

 Madrid – Segovia – Salamanca – Zamora – León – Valladolid – Penaranda del Duero – Madrid

-Next up, visit Salamanca, known as the Golden City because of the prolific use of honey-colored sandstone in the civic and religious buildings of the city.
+Next up was Salamanca, known as the Golden City because of the prolific use of honey-colored sandstone in the civic and religious buildings of the city.
 Salamanca is beautifully graceful, with learning at its heart, and the most elegant Plaza Mayor in Spain.
+I had my first ever thick and gloopy Spanish hot chocolate with churros at Chocolate Valor on Plaza del Mercado – a moment to be remembered!

-Zamora is your next destination.
-With its Romanesque churches and charming streets and squares of the old town, this makes a great stop for an overnight stay.
-Onwards to Leon, a sociable city with a fabulous casco antiguo, packed with great architecture and atmosphere, and a notable Gothic cathedral.
+Zamora is the next destination.
+With its Romanesque churches and charming streets and squares of the old town, this makes a great stop for an overnight stay or make for León, a sociable city with a fabulous casco antiguo, packed with great architecture and atmosphere, and a notable Gothic cathedral.
+We spent an afternoon and evening in León working our way around the tapas bars and punished ourselves with a run along the river the next morning!

-Valladolid, your next stop is high on the mesta (plateau) and has been lived in by many of Spain’s famous historical figures.
-Despite that, it is a more modern town than its neighbors.
-You’ll find restored plazas and churches along with some excellent museums.
+Valladolid, the next stop, is high on the central plateau (mesta) and has been lived in by many of Spain’s famous historical figures.
+Despite that, it is a more modern town than its neighbours.
+There are restored plazas and churches along with some excellent museums to visit.

 To the east, the small town of Penaranda del Duero is deep in the lush rolling vineyards of La Rioja, where some of the best wines in Spain are produced.
 This gorgeous town, on the Ribera del Duero Wine Route, sits beneath an impressive castle and is a popular weekend getaway for Madrilenos.